Troy Car Accident Lawyer

 The Troy car accident lawyers at Christensen Law are experienced trial attorneys who understand what you are going through – and we know how to help.
 We stand up to insurance companies to demand fair compensation for the victims of injuries in Michigan.
 We have secured record-setting settlements for our clients, and we’d like to get you the money you need.

-If you or a loved one was injured or killed as a result of a preventable car accident, call our compassionate team at 248-900-9000.
+If you or a loved one was injured or killed as a result of a preventable car accident, call our compassionate team to schedule a free case evaluation.
 We are strong legal advocates with proven results, and we will fight for your compensation.

 Our Michigan Car Accident Lawyers Get Results